Starfish-develop/Starfish/README.md

 * Alaca: accretion properties using X-shooter
 * Buchhave 2012 has parameters for many KOI's.
 We can access all the TRES data easily.
 * Schornrich 2013: OSU paper for Bayseian method
+* Hernandez 2004: using FAST spectra, identified spectral features sensitive to temperature